 Solar energy has become a popular and cost-effective option for many households nowadays.
 How is it even possible?
 Well, to understand how solar panels are so efficient and affordable while still providing renewable energy , you have to look at the manufacturing process of solar photovoltaic cells as well as what parts make up a panel.
 Unveiling this mystery will offer further insight into the amazing power of solar technology!

-When it comes to solar panels, consumers have three main choices: monocrystalline, polycrystalline or thin film (“amorphous”) silicon.
+When it comes to choices, consumers can pick from three types of solar panels: monocrystalline, polycrystalline or thin film (“amorphous”) silicon.
 In this article we’ll take a look at the various ways in which solar cells are constructed and what components go into creating an efficient solar panel.

 What are Solar Panels made of?